Hi, welcome back, Rush Limbaugh, the Excellence in Broadcasting Network.

 I'm from Chicago.

-I think that's Jackson and Al Sharpton, whether they want to realize it or not, they have no street cred, especially Al Sharpton.
+Jesse Jackson and Al Sharpton, whether they want to realize it or not, they have no street cred, especially Al Sharpton.

-He hasn't apologized for the lacrosse Duke lacrosse thing for the Tawana Brawley thing.
+He hasn't apologized for the La Crosse, Duke La Crosse thing, for the Tawana Brawley thing.

 I mean, he's got no street cred in my mind.

-Obama and Sharpton are now inseparable.
+Obama and Sharpton are not inseparable.

-But notice here all this outrage over Arizona's abuse of power.
+We get back in the next hour, but notice here all this outrage over Arizona's abuse of power.

 Right?

-Now, notice how the the Democrats, the regime, the media, the left are calling Arizona's new immigration bill an outrageous usurpation of power.
+Now, notice how the Democrats, the regime, the media, the left are calling Arizona's new immigration bill an outrageous usurpation of power.

 Meanwhile, that same regime is moving to take away our salt, our light bulbs, reaching down into every nook and cranny of our lives, and they don't bat an eye.